-If you’re looking for long-term hair transplant results, there are two procedures which you should be focusing on.
+If you’re looking for long-term hair transplant results in California, Orange County?
+There are two procedures which you should be focusing on.
 These hair transplant procedures are known as follicular unit extraction (FUE), and follicular unit transplant (FUT).

 Both types of transplants have their benefits, and their shortcomings as well.
 Perhaps you’re leaning toward undergoing a follicular unit transplant (FUT)?
 Maybe you’re looking to obtain some more information on the procedure?

 If so, you’re in the right place.
 Here is what you can expect when undergoing a follicular unit transplant (FUT) in Newport Beach, California.

 There are quite a few benefits associated with the follicular unit extraction (FUE) procedure.
 These benefits present themselves in the realms of the physical, the practical, the cosmetic, and the financial.
 There is NO linear scar at the back of the head, the discomfort is minimal, and recovery is quicker.

 Compared to follicular unit extractions (FUE), follicular unit transplants (FUT) are a much more affordable solution.
 The reason for this?
 They require fewer grafting sessions than are required with follicular unit extractions.

 In addition to this, they are often known to produce a higher yield (no. of surviving grafts) than you will get with follicular unit extractions.
 This is due to a lower transection rate with FUT.

 While follicular unit hair transplants (FUT) are advantageous in a number of ways, they are not without their downsides.
 For most individuals, however, these downsides are not a major cause for concern.

 Perhaps the biggest downside associated with these procedures is that they will leave a slight linear scar on your head which is sometimes noticeable through your hair if you shave too close to the scalp.
 Though this scar is not blatant, it can be a deal breaker for some individuals.